jq-rs/mles-rs/CONTRIBUTING.md

 - Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).

-- Commits should update CHANGELOG.md according to the commmit
+- Commits should update CHANGELOG.md according to the commit.

 - Please always add unit tests relevant to the fixed bug or new feature.
 As Mles is a networking protocol, not all testing can always be unit testing, thus